 A wonderful video that summarizes it all

-The product of our partnership with the University of Alberta and their CSL - Community Service Learning Program.
+This video is an outcome of our partnership with the University of Alberta and their CSL - Community Service Learning Program.

 Fruits of Sherbrooke summarized by Nicole Martin.